101 Ways to Participate

 11. Petition for your local government to proclaim November 18th as GIS Day (you can use this proclamation letter template).

 12. Send a thank-you note to a GIS or geography teacher.

 13. Give a shout out to a GIS professional on social media.

 14. Write a letter to the editor of your local newspaper about the importance of supporting GIS Day.

-16. Tell a friend about Esri massive open online courses (MOOCs).
+16. Tell a friend about Esri’s open online courses (MOOCs).

 17. Send a note complimenting a coworker on their GIS work.

-18. Make a map for a friend (and post it on their refrigerator).
+18. Make a map for a friend to promote geography awareness.

 19. Join URISA.

 20. Explain the difference between longitude and latitude to a friend and how coordinate systems work.

 21. Post local GIS job opportunities to social media.

 22. Offer to make a GIS presentation to a community organization.

 23. Build a mobile app for a nonprofit.